What can I expect during my visit?

 Treatments are administered in a private setting.

-During your first visit you will have 15-30 min time with practitioner to go over in depth health history and diagnosis by pulse and tongue followed by a 30-50 min acupuncture treatment.
+During your first visit you will have 15-30 min time with a practitioner to go over in-depth health history and diagnosis by pulse and tongue followed by a 30-50 min acupuncture treatment.
 While we don’t require labs or medical history forms, we are more than happy to have a look at them.

 The treatment consists of acupuncture and may include other Chinese modalities such as cupping, gua sha, moxa, massage and/or electric stimulation.

-During the session, there are heat lamps and music to keep you comfortable.
-Some people fall asleep during treatment, and find it relaxing.
+During the session, there are heat lamps, table warmers and music to keep you comfortable.
+Some people fall asleep during treatment and find it relaxing.
 Others are energized and feel renewed.

 Your visits might be paired with Chinese herbs, which work in tandem to promote healing and restoration.